google/timesketch/docs/APIClient.md

 sketch = ts_client.get_sketch(SKETCH_ID)
 ```

-All you need is the sketch ID, eg:
+All that the function needs is the sketch ID, eg:

 ```
 sketch = ts_client.get_sketch(25)